Duct Leakage Test in Fairfield township, NJ

 How a Duct Leakage Test Is Conducted

 To start conducting a duct leakage test in Fairfield township, NJ, the technician seals all supply and return registers other than the main return or the air handler.
-A duct blaster fan, carefully calibrated for accuracy, is then attached to the duct opening.
-It depressurizes the ductwork, allowing leaks to become more noticeable.
+A duct blaster, designed as a calibrated testing fan, is then attached to the duct system.
+Its purpose is to depressurize the ducts and uncover leak points.

 duct leakage test is hassle-free, clean, and won’t interfere with residents’ daily routines.
 Most tests in Fairfield township, NJ require only 30 to 60 minutes, yet the upgrades can improve your home’s comfort and efficiency well into the future.